 Water Treatment Plant Laboratory Technician Salary

 Water Treatment Plant Laboratory Technicians in the United States take home approximately $17.51 per hour on average.
 Most Water Treatment Plant Laboratory Technicians are fairly content with their jobs, and work satisfaction falls in line with the national average.
 Medical benefits are awarded to almost all, and a fair number earn dental coverage.
 Male Water Treatment Plant Laboratory Technicians are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 51 percent of the field.
-This report is based on responses to the PayScale salary survey.

 Job Description for Water Treatment Plant Laboratory Technician